 Everyone has the desire to experience snowfall at least once in their lifetime.
 It is believed that your first snowfall makes you feel like everything beneath the great blue sky has a surreal, lovely sensation, and the fluffy white snowfall has put everything to sleep.
 India is a tropical nation, so experiencing snowfall is unusual for residents of metropolitan cities.
-Manali in Himachal Pradesh is one of the most popular tourist places for experiencing snowfall since it is a close and readily accessible tourist spot.
+Snow season in Manali, Himachal Pradesh is one of the famous regions to experience snowfall as it is a close and readily accessible tourist spot.
 During the high summer heat, thousands of tourists rush to the mountainous areas for respite from the rising temperatures.
 Manali is situated in the stunning Beas valley at approximately 6200 feet above sea level.
-We've curated a list of locations and things to do in Manali during snowfall!
+We've curated a list of locations and things to do to rejoice snowfall season in Manali!

 Due to its continuous snowfall throughout the year, the famous Rohtang pass, also known as Rohtang La, is a steep pass in the Eastern Pir Panjal Range of the Himalayas and a central tourist destination.
 Rohtang Pass is surrounded by some of the best Himalayan hiking trails, and visitors can see stunning glaciers, snow-covered mountain cliffs, and breathtaking waterfalls while trekking.
 Sledge riding is another well-known recreation at Rohtang Pass.
 On the snow, ride a wooden sledge downslope while taking in the magnificent views of the mountains.
 At approximately 36 km from Manali, Rohtang pass can be the ideal location to experience your first snow in Manali.